-For more information or to schedule an appointment, please contact Mr. Billy Benson, Jr. via phone or email at 662-254-3005 or billy.benson@mvsu.edu.
+For more information or to schedule an appointment, please contact Mrs. Kathy Brownlow via phone or email at 662-254-3443 or kbrownlow@mvsu.edu.

-For help with papers, please use your University Writing Center often.
-Additionally, if issues arise that will affect your performance as this course proceeds please inform the instructor so that she can work with you to assure the best possibility for you to succeed in the course.
+If issues arise that will affect your performance as this course proceeds please inform the instructor so that she can work with you to assure the best possibility for you to succeed in the course.